Which school will my child attend?

 When are Kindergarten registration appointments?

 The second step of kindergarten registration consists of attending an appointment at your child’s school.
-Appointments will be held at the schools on the following schedule:
+Appointments will be held at the schools.

 What is the birth date requirement for kindergarten students?